Land mines in the Vietnam War: North Vietnamese mines

 The North Vietnamese forces made extensive use of a variety of homemade booby traps including the old French trou de loup set with Bengali punji sticks.

 The North Vietnamese termed the smaller mines đạp lôi (đạp lôi "step-mine") or mìn muỗi (mìn muỗi "mosquito mine").
-Their equivalent of the American toe popper was a booby trap made from an empty .50 caliber machine gun shell filled with gunpowder or other explosive powder and scrap metal.
+Their equivalent of the American toe popper was a cartridge trap made from an empty .50 caliber machine gun shell filled with gunpowder or other explosive powder and scrap metal.
 The casing is sealed in wax and placed in a bamboo cylinder with a nail in the bottom, which is then buried in the ground so only the wax on top is showing.
 When a person steps on the wax top the casing is pressed in to the nail which then blows scrap metal into the soldier's foot.
 Dap loi is rarely fatal but can blow a toe off and causes very painful wounds.
 Its most prevalent use was during the Vietnam War by Vietcong guerrillas attempting to find simple methods to slow the advancing U.S. forces down.
 The MD-82 mine was a Vietnamese copy of the M-14 "toe popper."